Methods of Preparation of Aldehydes

 - From nitriles and esters: We get aldehydes when nitriles are reduced to corresponding imine in the presence of stannous chloride and hydrochloric acid and the resulting mixture is hydrolysed.
 This reaction is called Stephen reaction.

-Click here to now about the Nomenclature of Aldehydes.
+Click here to know about the Nomenclature of Aldehydes.

 We can get aromatic aldehydes with the help of aromatic hydrocarbons by using the methods given below:

-By oxidation of methylbenzene: Toluene can be oxidised by strong oxidising agents to benzoic acid.
-The oxidation can be stopped at the aldehyde stage by using those reagents which are suitable to convert the methyl group to an intermediate that cannot be oxidised further.
+Toluene can be oxidized by strong oxidizing agents to benzoic acid.
+The oxidation can be stopped at the aldehyde stage by using those reagents which are suitable to convert the methyl group to an intermediate that cannot be oxidized further.

 - By using chromic oxide(CrO3): When we treat chromic acid in acetic anhydride then toluene or substituted toluene is converted to benzylidene diacetate.
 Benzylidene diacetate on hydrolysis gives the corresponding benzaldehyde.